How can I quickly scroll through my script?

 Navigating quickly through your script with the Thumbnail Bar and Settings Menu.

 The fastest way to move through your script is by using the Scroll Bar.

 On the bottom of the screen, there are thumbnail images of each page.
 You can tap and drag your finger across the thumbnail images to navigate to any particular page.

 Don't see the Scroll Bar?
 Just like the Top Toolbar, tap anywhere on the script to make it appear / disappear.

 You can also control your page navigation settings from the Settings Menu.

 To access Settings, tap the File Browser.

-At the bottom of the window, tap Settings, and the Settings menu appears.
+At the bottom of the window, tap Settings.

 From here, you can adjust preferences on Page Mode, Scroll Direction, Page Transition, and Page Fitting.

 Let's take a closer look at each of these settings.
 You'll surely discover the presets that work for you!

 TIP for iOS users: The fastest way to swipe through your script is by selecting the Continuous Page Transition setting.